-TIES Clinic, TIES Behavioral Support, and Crisis Response personnel all work together to optimize necessary support for individuals.
-TIES Clinic provides both consultation appointments and ongoing psychiatric care.
-At the current time, TIES Clinic does not offer psychotherapy.
-When possible, stable patients are referred back to their primary physician or a community psychiatrist for continuing care.
-Funding to support the clinic is obtained from Dane County Human Services (ACS), Medical Assistance, Medicare, and private insurance and HMOs (when available).
+TIES Clinic staff work closely with TIES Behavioral consultants to coordinate and carry out psychiatric and behavioral interventions to improve the participant’s independence and inclusion in their community.
+The TIES Clinic offers ongoing psychiatric care but also occasionally provides one-time consultations when appropriate..
+When possible, stable patients are referred back to their primary physician or another community psychiatrist.
+Funding for the clinic is obtained from Dane County Human Services, Medical Assistance, Medicare, and private insurance (when available).

-For most patients of TIES Clinic, psychiatric assessment and treatment depend upon the active involvement and participation of other members of the support team.
-With the consumer’s (and/or the guardian’s) permission, family members, case managers/support brokers, residential and vocational support staff, teachers, AFH providers, and guardians are welcomed and encouraged to attend appointments and to share information about their observation of symptoms and their evaluation of the progress of treatment with the patient and the TIES Clinic staff.
+For most TIES Clinic patients, accurate assessment and effective treatment relies upon the active involvement and participation of other care givers involved in the patient’s support.
+With the patient’s (or the patient’s guardian’s) permission, family members, case managers/support brokers, residential and vocational support staff, teachers, AFH providers, and guardians are welcomed and encouraged to attend appointments and to share information about their observation of symptoms and their evaluation of the progress of treatment.

-- The consumer must have behavior(s), symptoms, or medical history that indicates a probable psychiatric condition amenable to treatment.
+- Individuals referred must have behavior(s), symptoms, or medical history that indicates a probable psychiatric condition amenable to treatment.

 - Preference is given to individuals who do not have a current psychiatrist (can’t obtain psychiatric care).
-If the consumer does have a psychiatrist providing service, that psychiatrist must be notified that TIES Clinic is being consulted, and his/her records obtained for review at or before the first appointment.
+If the person does have a psychiatrist providing service, that psychiatrist must be notified that the TIES Clinic is being consulted, and his/her records obtained for review at or before the first appointment.

 - Priority in timing of admission to the clinic is given to individuals who are having difficulties which threaten their health, safety, safety of others, or their ability to live in the community.
 Priority is by need first, then order of application.

-Note: There is no connection/relationship between the psychiatrist’s private psychiatric clinic and TIES Clinic.
-Also, TIES Clinic is not associated with any HMO.
+Note: There is no connection/relationship between the psychiatrist’s private psychiatric clinic and the TIES Clinic.
+Also, the TIES Clinic is not associated with any HMO.